How To Set Up The Perfect Leopard Gecko Lighting

 Do Leopard Geckos Need Light?

 And does a Leopard gecko need UVB light?
-Well, that´s a different question and I will come to that later in this post.
+Well, I will come to that later in this post.

 Leopard Gecko Lighting and Heating